 On March 24, 2006, the Company entered into an amended and restated consulting agreement with Gerald Wagner, Ph.D., Acting Chief Operating Officer and a member of the Company's Board of Directors.
 The effective date of this amended and restated agreement is April 1, 2006.
-Under this amended consulting agreement, the Company agrees to pay Dr. Wagner the annual amount of \$180 payable monthly over the term of the agreement.
+Under this amended consulting agreement, the Company agreed to pay Dr. Wagner the annual amount of \$180 payable monthly over the term of the agreement.
 The agreement will end at the option of Dr. Wagner or the Company, at any time by providing thirty days prior written notice or immediately upon the mutual agreement of the Company and Dr. Wagner.
 In addition, in connection with his ongoing engagement as a consultant, Dr. Wagner received a stock option grant of 50,000 shares of the Company's common stock which vests in full immediately upon commencement of the pivotal trial for MelaFind®.
 Also, on March 24, 2006, Dr. Wagner received another stock option grant of 49,500 shares of the Company's common stock which vested immediately.
-(See Note 11.)
+(See Note 7.)

-13. DISCONTINUED OPERATIONS AND ASSETS HELD FOR SALE
+12. DISCONTINUED OPERATIONS AND ASSETS HELD FOR SALE

-On March 9 through March 21, 2005, the Company was inspected by the FDA in connection with its DIFOTI® product, a non-invasive imaging device for the detection of dental cavities.
-On March 21, 2005, the Company was cited for failures to comply fully with FDA Quality System Regulation, or QSR, mandated procedures.
+During the period March 9 through March 21, 2005, the Company was inspected by the FDA in connection with its DIFOTI® product, a non-invasive imaging device for the detection of dental cavities.
+On March 21, 2005, the Company was cited for failure to comply fully with FDA Quality System Regulation, or QSR, mandated procedures.
 These inspectional findings were discussed in a subsequent meeting with the FDA on April 28, 2005.
-The Company is in the process of addressing the deficiencies noted in accordance with the agreement reached with FDA.
+The Company is in the process of addressing the deficiencies noted in accordance with the agreement reached with the FDA.
+On May 18, 2006, the FDA visited the Company's facility for a follow-up inspection.
+No non-conformities or negative observations were reported to the Company.

 The Company decided to discontinue all operations associated with its DIFOTI® product effective as of April 5, 2005, in order to focus its resources and attention on the development and commercialization of MelaFind®.
-The Company is currently seeking an acquirer for the DIFOTI® assets, and does not expect to have any significant continuing responsibility for the DIFOTI® business after its disposition.

-Losses attributable to DIFOTI® operations discontinued in April 2005 amounted to \$129 for the quarter ended March 31, 2005.
+The Company is currently seeking an acquirer for the DIFOTI® assets and does not expect to have any significant continuing responsibility for the DIFOTI® business after its disposition.
+Losses attributable to DIFOTI® operations discontinuance in April 2005 amounted to \$72 for the quarter ended September 30, 2005 and \$402 for the nine months then ended.

 SFAS No. 144 requires that long-lived assets to be disposed by sale be measured at the lower of carrying amount or fair value less cost to sell.
 SFAS No. 144 also broadened the reporting of discontinued operations to include all components of an entity with operations that will be eliminated from ongoing operations of the entity in a disposal transaction.
-At March 31, 2006, assets held for sale consisted of DIFOTI® related inventories and patents.
+At September 30, 2006, assets held for sale consisted of DIFOTI® related inventories and patents.

-14. SUBSEQUENT EVENT
+13. SUBSEQUENT EVENTS